jeffreyjmassman/YTMusic/README.txt

 YTMusic is an extension I created to download music from YouTube with the eventual goal to listen to it offline.
-The motivation is that a lot of the music I listen to is only available on YouTube; however, to listen to it (especially while running), I have to use up a lot of LTE.
+The motivation is that a lot of the music I listen to is only available on YouTube; however, to listen to it (especially while running), I have to use a lot of cellular data.
 Also, there are ads, and the music is unstable in the sense that it can be deleted off youtube at any time; it has already happened to some of my songs.

-It is for these reasons I developed this project.
+This extension / framework is currently only designed to run on OSX with Firefox.
+It uses Python and JavaScript (.js files can be found in the .DS_Store file)

 SETUP INSTRUCTIONS